fohrloop/venvlink/README.md

 └── venvlink
 ```

-and inside your `venv_folder` (located elsewhere), the actual virtual environment files:
+and inside your `venv_folder` (located elsewhere), the actual virtual environment files (can be up to hundreds of Mb, and thousands of files):

 ```
 project-name/